mmorella-dev/bitprint/README.md

-# BitPrint
+# BitPrint: Print your Bitwarden vault

-**BitPrint** turns an [exported Bitwarden vault](https://help.bitwarden.com/article/export-your-data/) into a layout designed to be printed.
-Processing is handled client side.
+**BitPrint** is a React app which turns an [exported Bitwarden vault](https://help.bitwarden.com/article/export-your-data/) into a tabular layout designed to be printed.
+Processing is handled within the browser.

-I would not recommend using this for personal use.
-I made this for myself, more as of a proof of concept rather than something meant to be shared.
-Always be cautious when dealing with your exported vault.
+This was designed primarily as a proof of concept, and using it with your personal data is **not recommended**.
+Be cautious when handling your exported vault data, and **do not share it with anyone**.

-**TL;DR: Do not import your personal vault on my site.
-Use the [demo](https://bitprint.kmr.io/?demo), your own fake data, or fork the repo and run it yourself.**
+In short, **absolutely do not** import your personal vault on the demo site.
+Instead, clone this repository and run the application locally.

 ![Screenshot](.github/screenshot.png)

 ## Requirements

-- Node 10.x
+- Node.js 16
-- npm 7
+- npm 8

 ## Quick Start

+Install [Node.js](https://nodejs.org/en/download/package-manager) if you don't have it already.

 ```
 $ npm install